-While studying effects of different antihypertensives, it seems to be especially important to analyze their interference with the L-arginine-nitric oxide pathway, renin-angiotensin-aldosterone system, sympathetic nervous system and oxidative status.
-Protection of physiological functions of these systems may reduce cardiovascular remodeling and renal damage (Šimko et al. 2003, Zicha et al. 2006a, Pecháňová et al. 2006, Kojšová et al. 2006, Kristek et al. 2007).
+While studying effects of different antihypertensives, it seems to be substantially important to analyse their interference with the L-arginine - nitric oxide pathway, renin-angiotensine-aldosteron system, sympathetic nervous system and oxidative status.
+Protection of physiological function of these systems may reduce cardiovascular remodeling and renal damage (Šimko et al. 2003, Zicha et al. 2006a, Pecháňová et al. 2006, Kojšová et al. 2006, Kristek et al. 2007).

 ACE inhibitors and diuretics belong to the important tools in blood pressure reduction.
-ACE inhibitor, captopril, which inhibits angiotensin II formation, causes blood pressure decrease, vasorelaxation (Johns et al. 1984, Török et al. 2002), cardioprotection (Šimko and Šimko 1999, Konstam et al. 2000, Bernátová et al. 2000) and renoprotection (Manley 2000, Pecháňová et al. 2006).
-In contrast to hydrochlorothiazide, a thiazide-like diuretic indapamide has been suggested to possess vasorelaxing and antioxidant properties besides its diuretic effect (Uehara et al. 1990, Kojšová et al. 2006).
-Experimental studies point to the fact that reduction of blood pressure and prevention of left ventricular hypertrophy development, induced by indapamide treatment, is associated with the increase of NO synthase activity (Hayakawa et al. 1997).
+ACE inhibitor, captopril inhibits angiotensin II formation resulting in blood pressure decrease, vasorelaxation (Johns et al. 1984, Török et al. 2002), cardioprotection (Šimko and Šimko 1990, Konstam et al. 2000, Bernátová et al. 2000) and renoprotection (Manley 2000, Pecháňová et al. 2006).
+In contrast to hydrochlorothiazide, a thiazide-like diuretic indapamide has been suggested to possess vasorelaxing and antioxidant properties besides its diuretic effect (Uehara et al. 1990,

+Kojšová et al. 2006).
+Experimental studies point to the fact that reduction of blood pressure and prevention of left ventricular hypertrophy development, induced by indapamide treatment, is associated with increase of NO synthase activity (Hayakawa et al. 1997).

-The aim of our study was to evaluate the acetylcholine-induced relaxation of femoral artery using NO-deficient model of hypertension developed by chronic administration of N^G-nitro-L-arginine methyl ester (L-NAME).
-The effects of treatment with indapamide, hydrochlorothiazide, captopril or combination of indapamide and captopril on the prevention of L-NAME-induced hypertension and femoral artery relaxation were studied.
-Furthermore, the acute in vitro effects of the investigated antihypertensives on the femoral artery relaxation were analyzed.
+The aim of our study was to evaluate the acetylcholine-induced relaxation of femoral artery using NO-deficient model of hypertension, particularly the model of N^G-nitro-L-arginine methyl ester (L-NAME)-induced hypertension.
+The effects of treatment with indapamide or hydrochlorothiazide or captopril or indapamide+captopril combination on the prevention of L-NAME-induced hypertension and arteria femoralis relaxation were studied.
+Furthermore, the acute effects of the investigated antihypertensives on the femoral artery relaxation were analysed.